elijahkin/GPU-Domain-Coloring/README.md

 ## Overview
 This repository contains code written for my thesis project at the University of Virginia, for which I am developing a library for plotting fractals and functions of a complex variable using NVIDIA graphics cards.

+For reading and writing images, we use the `.ppm` format, examples of which can be found [here](https://en.wikipedia.org/wiki/Netpbm).
+We chose this format because it is simple enough to make a reader/writer from scratch, and can be easily converted to more standard formats such as `.jpg` and `.png` via ImageMagick.
+The downside of this format is that file sizes tend to be large.

 ## Domain Coloring
 Given a complex number $z$, the function we use produces a color in the $HSL$ color model given by
 ```math